Generalization of exact operators of the Foldy-Wouthuysen transformation to arbitrary-spin particles in nonstationary fields: Known operators of the exact Foldy-Wouthuysen transformation and a possibility of their generalization

 The condition (\ref{VveEfrt}) is equivalent to \cite{E,erik}

 Thus, the FW transformation operator should satisfy Eq. (\ref{Erikcon}) and should perform the transformation in one step.
 Eriksen \cite{E} has found an operator possessing these properties.
 To determine its explicit form \emph{in the stationary case}, one can introduce the sign operator $\lambda={\cal H}/({\cal H}^2)^{1/2}$.
+The operator $({\cal H}^2)^{1/2}$ should be even if ${\cal E}=0$.
+To unambiguously define the square root, this statement should be complemented by the condition that the square root of the unit matrix ${\cal I}$ is equal to the unit matrix \cite{JMP}.
 The operator $1+\beta\lambda$ cancels either lower or upper spinor for positive and negative energy states, respectively.
 The numerator and denominator of the operator $\lambda$ commute and \cite{E}